About the author: Alina Khazanova, Product Designer @ Elementor

 Elementor’s Photography kit employs a rich black background to emphasize the stunning imagery and create an elegant look:

-Screenshot 12 Black Color Theory Fundamentals Every Web Designer Should Know 19
+screenshot 12 Black Color Theory Fundamentals Every Web Designer Should Know 19

 Black can be tragic and mysterious, or serious and modern.
 It’s excellent for website backgrounds as it sets a sharp contrast with lighter typography.